 The overarching role of IT governance is to provide strategic oversight and guidance around IT matters.
 It provides the framework of processes and structures that ensures the effective and efficient use of information technology.

 Significant goals of the recently redesigned IT governance structure include better aligning IT infrastructure and services with the university’s mission and business while making it more efficient and better differentiating the work of operational and advisory groups from the governance-related structure.

-- Academic Technology
+- Educational Technology Committee

-- Enterprise Applications
+- Enterprise Applications Committee

-See the IT Governance Calendar.
+See the full IT Governance calendar.